Frequently Asked Questions

 How long will it take to get my $4,500 deposit back?

-Generally four to six weeks from when a Compliance Certificate has been obtained, assuming the submitted Time Extension Certificate is complete, and correct contact information has been provided for the refund recipient.
+Generally four to six weeks from when a Compliance Certificate has been obtained and all fees have been paid, assuming the submitted Time Extension Certificate is complete, and correct contact information has been provided for the refund recipient.

 What if I don't submit the $4,500 deposit or mail back the Time Extension Certificate?